radical-cybertools/ExTASY/README.md

 python setup.py install --user
 ```

+> **NOTE** : If re-installing coco on Stampede, please remove the contents of .local/lib/python2.7/site-packages/ on Stampede before trying to reinstall.

 ### 2.1.2 Running the Example Workload

 This section is to be done entirely on your **laptop**.
 The ExTASY tool expects two input files: